Section 31 - Law enforcement documents

 See section 33 of the FOI Guidelines for more information about:

-- determining whether consultation is practicable;
+- determining whether consultation is reasonably practicable;

 - how to conduct consultation;